Batarang: DC Animated Universe

-Other animated cartoons
+Other animated series

-In the Teen Titans animated series, Robin uses similar modified batarangs to the adult Nightwing, referred to as birdarangs.
+In the Teen Titans animated series, Robin uses similar modified batarangs to the adult Nightwing, referred to as "birdarangs".

 The same weapons are used by The Batman's interpretation of Robin.
 Robin also uses circular Batarang type weapons in the TV series Young Justice.

-In the animated series Krypto the Superdog, Robbie the Robin uses comical weapons called beakerangs, which are miniature projectiles that contain a highly exaggerated amount of purple incapacitating foam.
-Ace the Bat-Hound fires Batarangs from his flying platform.
+In the animated series Krypto the Superdog, Robbie the Robin uses comical weapons called "beakerangs", which are miniature projectiles that contain incapacitating foam.
+Ace the Bat-Hound also wields more traditional Batarangs.

-In The Batman, a later animated series, the batarangs are mostly depicted as futuristic throwing weapons lined with fluorescent blue, and making a distinct humming noise while flying through the air.
+In The Batman, the batarangs are mostly depicted as futuristic throwing weapons lined with fluorescent blue, and making a distinct humming noise while flying through the air.
 They are also portrayed as sharp enough to slice through metal pipes.

-The Batman has from time to time also used them in hand-to-hand combat (in one instance, during the fight with Clayface II, Batman attached a rotating batarang to his wrist, making it a makeshift miniature buzzsaw).
-Despite the regular batarangs, the Batman uses several other variations, including explosion batarangs, that explode after making contact; electrocuting batarangs, that discharge a strong electric current through a person or object; and, batarangs with a special technological virus, that infects and disables a machine or gadget, making it ineffective.
-Also, the Batman uses a very special remote-controlled batarang, that is a little larger than the other versions, can adhere to any surface, and has a miniature high-resolution camera.
+Batman has from time to time also used them in hand-to-hand combat.
+He has additionally used several other variations, including explosive batarangs, electric batarangs, and batarangs with a special technological virus that disable machinery.

+Also, the Batman uses a special remote-controlled batarang, that is a little larger than the other versions, can adhere to any surface, and has a miniature high-resolution camera.

 Despite them being futuristic, these batarangs have the most boomerang characteristics, and are shown return to Batman's hand.

 In The Batman vs. Dracula, Alfred Pennyworth treated some of the batarangs with garlic in preparation of the Dark Knight's battle with Count Dracula.